Murzilka2024/srt_libsrt/README.md

-srt_libsrt - Python Bindings for SRT Library on Ubuntu 14.10
+srt_libsrt - Python Bindings for SRT Library
 Version: 1.0.0
 Platform: Ubuntu 14.10

 Description:
-The srt_libsrt library provides Python bindings for the Secure Reliable Transport (SRT) protocol, enabling high-performance, reliable data transfer in real-time applications.
+srt_libsrt provides Python bindings for the Secure Reliable Transport (SRT) protocol, enabling high-performance, reliable data transfer in real-time applications.
 It integrates with the native C++ SRT library using pybind11 and exposes key functions for creating and managing SRT connections in Python.

 Features:
 Create and manage SRT sockets